-*Exceptions to this are non-ERC Rural Clinical School students who may have the opportunity to be re-allocated after completion of Year 2; the Scholarly Selective semester in MD4 where all students have the opportunity to undertake a research project based in one of any number of different locations across Australia; and the Vocational Selective rotation in the Transition to Practice subject, which can be undertaken at any one of a number of locations across the vast Medical School network.
+*Exceptions to this are non-ERC Rural Clinical School students who may have the opportunity to be re-allocated after completion of Year 2; the MD Research Project 2 semester in MD4 where all students have the opportunity to undertake a research project based in one of any number of different locations across Australia; and the Vocational Selective rotation in the Transition to Practice subject, which can be undertaken at any one of a number of locations across the vast Medical School network.

 Elective Clinical Placement

 Students will have the option of undertaking an elective clinical placement of at least one week duration arranged by the student in consultation with the relevant Director, Medical Student Education and the participating institution.

 The aim of this voluntary elective is to offer students the opportunity to explore an unfamiliar area or setting of clinical medicine to broaden their understanding of health care.
 Students undertaking an elective will be encouraged to complete it in an area outside of their previous experience, and in a location other than their home clinical school.